pingcap/docs-tidb-operator/en/deploy-tidb-monitor-across-multiple-kubernetes.md

 #### Configure Federation Prometheus

-关于 Federation 方案，参考 [Federation 文档](https://prometheus.io/docs/prometheus/latest/federation/#hierarchical-federation)。部署完成后，修改 Prometheus 采集配置，添加需要聚合的 Prometheus (TidbMonitor) 的 host 信息。

 For details on Federation, refer to [Federation](https://prometheus.io/docs/prometheus/latest/federation/#hierarchical-federation).
-After the deployment, you need to modify the Prometheus configuration, and add the host information of the Prometheus (TidbMonitor) to be aggregated.
+After the deployment of Prometheus, you need to modify the Prometheus configuration, and add the host information of the Prometheus (`TidbMonitor`) to be aggregated.

 ```yaml
 scrape_configs: